MrLixm/opscripting/doc/katananodling.md

 # Creating CustomTools

-A custom tool will always be a subclass of `nodebase.CustomToolNode`, but it can also be a subclass of a subclass of CustomToolNode and so on ...
+A custom tool will always be a subclass of `entities.CustomToolNode`, but it can also be a subclass of a subclass of CustomToolNode and so on ...

 As it most basic structure, a CustomTool is :